 Sometimes when you’re trippin’, small towns just won’t do – you need something BIG.
-And nothing’s bigger than the “Big D.” Dallas may be a town that’s always in motion, but it’s also a town brimming with huge personality, enormous flavor, and a really BIG heart.
-To download this episode or purchase it on DVD, CLICK HERE.
+And nothing’s bigger than “Big D.” Dallas may be a town that’s always in motion, but it’s also a town brimming with huge personality, enormous flavor, and a really BIG heart.

 Since the heart of Dallas is crowded with towering skyscrapers, the best way to see the city is from the top of the Reunion Tower with a beautiful 360 degree view you won’t find anywhere else.
 One of the coolest parts is the glass elevator that lets you watch your ascent to the sky – just hold on to your hats and hairpieces…it’s windy up there.

-Dallas is home to spectacular skyscrapers and beautiful nature scenes, and the best way to see both is on the Continental Avenue Pedestrian Bridge which overlooks the Trinity River.
+The best way to see both the spectacular skyscrapers and beautiful nature in Dallas is on the Ronald Kirk Pedestrian Bridge which overlooks the Trinity River.
 This bridge is complete with an urban biking trail, rock climbing walls and the perfect view of the Dallas skyline in the distance.